theCapnCoder/booking_hub_api/README.md

 # Booking HUB with real API

-### How the app should work (3/9)
+### How the app should work (6/9)
 - Upon opening the app, it checks for the presence of a token, which is used to authenticate the user.
 If the token is present, the app loads the current user’s data and redirects the user to the main page, which displays a list of all available trips. - **YES**

 - If the token is missing or an error occurs, the user is redirected to the Sign In page. - **YES**

-- The loader is displayed until the user data is successfully loaded or an error occurs. - **NO**
+- The loader is displayed until the user data is successfully loaded or an error occurs. - **YES**

 - If an unauthorized user tries to access any page other than the Sign Up and Sign In pages, he will be redirected to the Sign In page.
-If an authorized user tries to access an unknown route, they will be redirected to the main page. - **NO**
+If an authorized user tries to access an unknown route, they will be redirected to the main page. - **YES**

 - While making get requests, the user should see a loader with data-test-id="loader".
-You can take styles for it from the repository from the first part, or use your own. - **NO**
+You can take styles for it from the repository from the first part, or use your own. - **YES**

 - User cannot submit any form until all fields are valid. - **YES**